FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Agenda - Limerick City and County Council - 24 November 2014.md

 from 50 km/h to 30 km/h on a phased basis in order to ensure the safety of children at

-play and general pedestrian population.---
+play and general pedestrian population.
+---
 7

 Notice of Motion submitted by Councillor E. Secas